-This September is Global Pulmonary Fibrosis Awareness month.
 Pulmonary Fibrosis is a serious lung disease, but what exactly is it?
-Pulmonary, meaning lung, and fibrosis, meaning scar tissue, basically means exactly what the name translates to: scarring in the lungs.
-Beyond the problems scars present, pulmonary fibrosis impacts how you breathe and get oxygen into the blood.
-So how can we know more about this largely unspoken disease?
-We sat down with Dr. Albert Rizzo, Senior Medical Advisor to the American Lung Association, and asked him what you should know about pulmonary fibrosis.
+To break it down phonetically: pulmonary means lung and fibrosis means scar tissue, so basically the name pulmonary fibrosis translates to ‘scarring in the lungs.’
+Beyond the problem scars present, pulmonary fibrosis impacts how you breathe and get oxygen into the blood.
+We sat down with Dr. Albert Rizzo, Chief Medical Officer and Spokesperson for the American Lung Association and asked him what you need to know about pulmonary fibrosis.

-Are there resources available for patients and caregivers?
+5. Are resources available for patients and caregivers?

 There are a variety of things you can do to live well with pulmonary fibrosis, including eating nutritious food, staying active, reducing stress and protecting your lungs.
 Patients and caregivers can join American Lung Association’s Patient & Caregiver Network, the Living with Pulmonary Fibrosis and the Caring for Pulmonary Fibrosis online support community to connect with others facing this disease.
 You can also call the Lung Association's Lung HelpLine at 1-800-LUNGUSA to talk to a trained respiratory professional or registered nurse who can answer your questions and connect you with support.

 6. How is pulmonary fibrosis treated?